-b) When the subject is properly seated after practicing say

-" Okay, now I'll be timing you with the stopwatch as you stand up 5 times.
+- b) When the subject is properly seated after practicing say - "Okay, now I'll be timing you with the stopwatch as you stand up 5 times.
 Please try to do this as fast as you can while still feeling safe.
 Ready!
 Stand."

-Start timing when the command "Stand" is given.
 Count out loud as she arises each time, up to 5.
 Stop the stopwatch when she has straightened up completely the fifth time.